insanity54/guess-that-module/README.md

 ## About

-Guess that module is a quiz for Hatsune Miku Fans.
+Guess that module is a quiz app for VOCALOID fans.
 The goal is to correctly guess the name of as many Miku modules as possible.
 Made using Vue.js and CSS Flexbox.

 ### Module Designer Credits

+refer to src/assets/vocaloids.json and src/assets/modules.json

 ### References